code-423n4/2022-04-mimo/README.md

 A new, completely standalone feature built on top of our core protocol, Aave and Paraswap/1Inch.

-SuperVaults expand the capabilities of the Parallel Protocol to integrate with DeFi aggregators and lending protocols to do things like:
+SuperVaults expand the capabilities of the Mimo Protocol to integrate with DeFi aggregators and lending protocols to do things like:

 - Enter leveraged positions on collateral
 - Rebalance vaults to use different collaterals